usemarkup/JobQueueBundle/README.md

 NOTICE: As of version 2.0-dev of this bundle support for php-resque has been dropped in favor of RabbitMQ.
 There are numerous reasons for this, namely performance and reliability.
-The last working version of this bundle that worked with resque is tagged at 0.1, however I strongly discourage its us (it may be useful to extract functionality for use in https://github.com/michelsalib/BCCResqueBundle).
+The last working version of this bundle that worked with resque is tagged at 0.1, however I strongly discourage its use (it may be useful to extract functionality for use in https://github.com/michelsalib/BCCResqueBundle).

 Introduction
 ============